CrowdStrike/foundry-sample-insider-threat/README.md

 ## Description

-The sample Foundry Leavers app provides a way to orchestrate execution of executables and removal of files across Windows-based systems, either by targeting specific hosts or by targeting the host groups.
+Organizations face critical security challenges when employees leave and have elevated access to sensitive data.
+The sample Foundry Insider Threat helps automate the process of monitoring leaving employees.
+This application helps teams:

+* Monitor high-risk individuals who may pose insider threats.
+* Automatically track employees during their departure process.
+* Enhance protection of sensitive data during critical transition periods.
+* Maintain security oversight for users with privileged access.

 This app illustrates the following functionality amongst other components:
-* Fetch Leavers data from Workday
+* Fetch Leaving/departing employees data from [Workday](https://www.workday.com/).
-* Add employee to Identity Protection watchlist using Workflow built-in actions for enhanced monitoring capabilities
+* Add employees to Identity Protection watchlist using Workflow built-in actions for enhanced monitoring capabilities.

 ## Prerequisites